 The city has effectively invested federal infrastructure dollars to generate economic development, job creation and investment in Kansas.
 This federal assistance along with significant local investment has directly led to thousands of jobs and hundreds of millions of dollars in investment.
-Once such project, the I-35 and 119th Street interchange has had enormous return.
-However, additional growth in Olathe and surrounding area has led to that interchange exceeding capacity.
-The city is seeking federal assistance to enlarge the interchange to accommodate and allow for additional growth in Kansas.
+The City intends to continue that track record as we bring funding support requests to our delegation.
+While we have no specific requests this year, we do have several projects in the future for the delegation understand that outlined at the end of this document.